ONSdigital/csv-to-csvw-action/README.md

 3. Create a new file with extension `.yaml` (i.e. an YAML file) under the `.github/workflows` folder and give it a name (e.g. action.yaml).
 Then add the below content into it and commit the file.

-    >NOTE: If you would like to integrate the csv-to-csvw action into an existing GitHub action workflow, you can do so by adding the entire `generate_csvw_from_csv_upload` job or the `csv-to-csvw action` step into the workflow file.
+    >NOTE: If you would like to integrate the csv-to-csvw action into an existing GitHub action workflow, you can do so by adding the entire `generate_csvw_from_csv_upload` job or the `csv-to-csvw action` step into the existing workflow file.

     > NOTE: Read the comments in below content to learn more about the supported configurations.